harryf/inyourfacecomedy/_posts/2024-10-06-miami_vibes_zurich_comedy_meets_miami_heat.md

 excerpt_separator: <!--more-->
 ticket_url: https://bit.ly/iyfmv1
 ---
 As the days get shorter and the cool autumn breeze sweeps over Lake Zurich, it’s time to escape the chill and dive into **Miami Vibes**!
-Get ready for a comedy night that brings the fire to hottest nightlife venue **Club Bellevue**, with a lineup of the best local comedians who will keep you laughing all night long
+Get ready for a comedy night that brings the fire to hottest nightlife venue **Club Bellevue**, with a lineup of the best local comedians who will keep you laughing all night long... **Tuesday, 29th October**.

 ![Miami Vibes - English Stand-Up Comedy at Club Bellevue in Zurich](/assets/img/uploads/miami_vibes_website_flyer.png "Miami Vibes - English Stand-Up Comedy at Club Bellevue in Zurich")